Software Liability and Insurance

 Insurers can bring unique evidence and legal strategies to software liability cases if the regime creates a path for subrogation.

-Daniel Woods is a Lecturer in Cyber Security at the University of Edinburgh.
-His academic position is jointly appointed by the British University in Dubai, where he periodically teaches and supervises students.
+Daniel Woods is a Lecturer in Cyber Security at the University of Edinburgh, and a Security Researcher at Coalition.
 He received his PhD titled “The Economics of Cyber Risk Transfer” in 2019 from the University of Oxford.
-Daniel is also a Security Researcher at Coalition, a cyber insurance and security services start-up.